 The new developer-friendly and easy-to-use plug-ins system, which first made its appearance in 1.5.0, allows you to extend the basic feature set of CuteNews.

 CuteNews comes with captcha-based anti-spam protection as well as anti-flood protection and tools for banning unwanted IP addresses.

-CuteNews allows for different types of users with different permission levels: Administrator, Editor, Journalist, Commenter.
+CuteNews allows for different types of users with different permission levels: Administrator, Editor, Journalist, Commenter, Ban and user defined level.
 Each of these types of users has access to different features on a CuteNews-driven website.